Aufstellungswelle: Background

 The mobilization model for the Wehrmacht's active and reserve forces in multiple waves was first issued in the annual mobilization plan of 8 December 1938.
 The system initially had four waves, the first of which would be the peacetime army and the other three raised in anticipation of the invasion of Poland.
 The first wave (the peacetime army) consisted of divisions with ordinal numbers of one to 50.
 The second wave, reservists who had completed their compulsory training, consisted of divisions numbered 51 to 100.
 The third wave, numbered 201 to 250, would consist of reservists with less training than those of the second wave who would need refresher training due to their age (born between 1901 and 1913).
 The fourth wave, numbered 251 to 300, would be formed from training units in Germany.
 The first wave would be fully operational on the second day of mobilization, the second wave on the third day, the third wave on the sixth day, and the fourth wave on the seventh day.

 Waves

-Before World War II

-The divisions of the first Aufstellungswelle were those that consisted of the 104 Infantry Regiments raised prior to 1 September 1939 (Infantry Regiment 97 was added to 46th Infantry Division upon mobilization, bringing the regimental count of the first wave to 105).
-35 divisions are counted among those of the first wave, including most of the 36 lowest-numbered divisions.
-The only exceptions are the 2nd Infantry Division, 13th Infantry Division, 20th Infantry Division, and 29th Infantry Division.
-These four divisions had been motorized and attached to armored formations, and were accordingly treated differently than the rest of the peacetime infantry divisions.

-The divisions were intended to be staffed by 518 officers, 102 bureaucrats, 2,573 NCOs and 13,667 soldiers, for a total of 16,860 staff members.
-Equipment included 3,681 pistols, 12,609 rifles, 535 machine guns, 26 infantry support guns, 75 anti-tank guns, 48 artillery guns, 530 motorcycles, 394 cars, 536 trucks, and 5,375 horses.
-A first-wave infantry division was organized in three infantry regiments, each containing three battalions.
-Each battalion consisted of three rifle companies with, initially, nine light and two heavy machine guns each (later replaced with twelve light machine guns and three light grenade launchers each).
-Each battalion also contained a machine-gun company with eight heavy machine guns, later upgraded to twelve.
-It also had an infantry-gun company with two heavy and six light infantry guns, and an anti-tank company with twelve PaKs.

-The following 35 divisions were part of the first wave:
+First wave